Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 If you're shooting cheap ammo, 6" groups at 25 yards is acceptable.

-If you're not happy with your results, do more dry trigger practice with the Dry Fire App and master the trigger press.
+If you're not happy with your results, do more dry trigger practice with the Dry Fire App.
+Master the trigger press.

 Also, a red dot sight can help here, but it isn't needed.